 Since then I have been analysing the trope “dead and absent mothers.”
 I carried out a preliminary study during autumn 2009 as a visiting scholar at the Department of English, Communication, Film and Media at Anglia Ruskin University, Cambridge, UK.
 My liaison there was Professor Sarah Annes Brown, who also works with transhistoricism.
 We have continued working on this topic, and in October 2010, we organised an international colloquium with the title Literature and Transhistoricism at Anglia Ruskin University.

-In connection with my stay in Cambrdige, Professor Brown and I organised another international colloquium on 16 June 2012, with the title Allusions and Echoes: Cultural Recycling and Recirculation.
+In connection with my stay in Cambridge, Professor Brown and I organised another international colloquium on 16 June 2012, with the title Allusions and Echoes: Cultural Recycling and Recirculation.

 My research also spans the field of fan fiction: texts produced by fans.
 I am a member of the research group Cyber Echoes and I work with so-called mpreg - texts in which men become pregnant and give birth.
-The mpreg texts I have focused on have been based on the television series Supernatural, and I have recently published an article on the subject.
+The mpreg texts I have focused on have been based on the television series Supernatural, and I have published an article on the subject.
 This article discusses mpreg in relation to genre, and focuses on romantic texts.
-My next project will focus on texts of a more dystopic nature.
 In February 2010, Cyber Echoes organised an international symposioum called Textual Echoes: Fan Fiction and Sexualities.
 The proceedings from this conference have since been published in a themed issue of the online journal Transformative Works and Cultures, which Cyber Echoes guest edited.

 A third research field I work within is crime fiction.
 I have just completed an anthology project together with Dr Katarina Gregersdotter of the Department of Language Studies and Dr Tanya Horeck of the Department of English, Communication, Film and Media at Anglia Ruskin University.
 The project focused on the various functions that rape and sexual violence fulfils in contemporary texts and has just been presented in the book Rape in Stieg Larsson's Millennium Trilogy and Beyond: Contemporary Scandinavian and Anglophone Crime Fiction, Palgrave 2013.